Master List of Drone Laws (Organized by State & Country)

 Problem is, as it so often happens in such a quickly evolving ecosystem, policy makers are having a hard time keeping up.
 While some countries have clear, established drone laws, many others don’t, or the existing regulations don’t take into account how much the UAV landscape has changed over the last several years.

-On this page, we’ve done our best to lay out drone law links to help you better navigate the UAV industry in your respective country.
+On this page, we’ve done our best to lay out drone law links to help you better navigate the UAV industry in your respective U.S. state or country.

 While additional drone regulations exist for a wide range of topics, including equipment on board, purpose of flight, airworthiness, and more, our goal with this resource is to focus on safe and legal piloting of UAVs around the world.

 These links are not exhaustive and simply meant to provide direction.
-We encourage you to perform additional research on your intended application and chosen airspace.
+We are not aviation attorneys, so it goes without saying that you should perform additional research on your intended application of sUAS and chosen airspace.

 Drone Laws: UAV Regulations by Country